strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.3.18 =
 * Fixed admin bar warning that showed up on admin pages.
+* Added a pmpro_checkout_confirm_email filter that can return false to hide and not require the "Confirm E-mail" field at checkout.
+* Added a pmpro_checkout_confirm_password filter that can return false to hide and not require the "Confirm Password" field at checkout.

 = 1.3.17.1 =
 * Fixing activation bug from 1.3.17.